-In both cases, the single or the three periods selected by the Employer to be used for comparison purposes at tender evaluation stage must be clearly stated in the tender documents.
+Part 5 Risk Management Section 5.1 Delay and Compensation Events, continued 5.1.6 Evaluating rates for In both cases, the single or the three periods selected by the Employer to be used for comparison purposes at tender evaluation stage must be clearly stated in the tender documents.
+For example, if the number of days indicated rates for compensation events (continued) used for comparison purposes at tender evaluation stage must be clearly stated in the tender documents.
 For example, if the number of days indicated is 40 (in the case of a single period), then the delay cost element of competing submissions will be compared based on a 40-day delay as part of an overall tender evaluation exercise.
 The number of days specified by the Employer should be proportionate to the scale, complexity and duration of the Contract.